 Most of the dentists that are advertising sedation dentistry only hold a conscious, minimal sedation permit.
 The drugs they use are administered orally and although they can make you very relaxed, they are not intended to put you out during the appointment.
 They will, however, inhibit the formation of memories during the procedure so afterward it may seem as if you were asleep.

-At Sleep Dentistry of Portland we offer light to deep sedation and general anesthesia when necessary.
+At Sleep Dentistry of Portland and Vancouver we offer light to deep sedation and general anesthesia when necessary.
 Only a handful of dentists in the state of Oregon are qualified and licensed to perform deep sedation and general anesthesia.

 IV sedation is safer and more predictable than oral sedation alone.
 Not only can the level of sedation be controlled much more accurately, the drugs can also be reversed just as easily using the IV.